jamen/arthur/readme.md

         image.png
 ```

-More specifics below.

 ### Metadata

-Metadata is given at the top at the top of articles as [YAML](https://en.wikipedia.org/wiki/YAML).
-Its used for information like the author, dates, tags, and so on.
+Metadata is given at the top at the top of articles in [YAML](https://en.wikipedia.org/wiki/YAML).
+Its used specifying the author, dates, tags, or whatever you want to use in your template.

 ```
 ---